Call 561-272-0800

 What are the Treatment Options for a Fentanyl Addiction?

-Fentanyl addiction poses a serious challenge, but effective treatment options are available.
 Here’s a breakdown of the main approaches.

-Medication-Assisted Treatment (MAT)
+1. Medication-Assisted Treatment (MAT)

 Considered the gold standard for treating opioid use disorder, MAT combines medication with behavioral therapy.
-The medications used in MAT, such as methadone or buprenorphine, work by binding to opioid receptors in the brain, reducing cravings and withdrawal symptoms.
+The drugs used in MAT, such as methadone or buprenorphine, work by binding to opioid receptors in the brain, reducing cravings and withdrawal symptoms.
 This allows individuals to focus on therapy and rebuilding their lives without being consumed by the intense urge to use fentanyl.

-Detoxification
+2. Detoxification

-The initial stage of treatment often involves medical detoxification.
+The initial stage of fentanyl addiction treatment often involves medical detoxification.
 This process helps safely manage withdrawal symptoms under the supervision of healthcare professionals in a treatment center.
 Medications can be used to ease discomfort, and medical staff can monitor your physical health to ensure a safe and controlled withdrawal.

-Behavioral Therapy
+3. Behavioral Therapy

 • Identify triggers associated with fentanyl use.